Spokane County Bar Association Volunteer Lawyers Program

 - Opportunities For: Law Students, Lawyers, Mentors, Senior Lawyers

 - Need for non-English services: Russian, Spanish, Please check with the program.

-- Hours for Pro Bono Opportunities: Flexible, ?
-Family Law Advice Clinic (Monday afternoons from 1-5pm), Divorce Advice Clinic (2nd and 4th Tuesday evening of each month at 5:15pm until completed), Status Conference Advice Clinics (Thursday mornings at 8:30am until completed- usually by 9:30am), Bankruptcy Information Clinic
+- Hours for Pro Bono Opportunities: Flexible, Flexible, Family Law Advice Clinic (Monday afternoons from 1-5pm), Divorce Advice Clinic (2nd and 4th Tuesday evening of each month at 5:15pm until completed), Status Conference Advice Clinics (Thursday mornings at 8:30am until completed- usually by 11:3

 - Training Provided: Yes